-Why visit Ngorongoro Crater
+Why visit Ngorongoro Crater?

-Ngorongoro crater is 64 kilometers wide and 264 kilometers squared, its also been recognized by UNESCO as a world heritage site.
+Ngorongoro crater is 64 kilometers wide and 264 kilometers squared; it’s also been recognized by UNESCO as a world heritage site.
 The crater is known to harbor the highest concentration of elephants in the whole world.

 Explore wildlife